Going Off Grid! How to Assess Land for a Sustainable Homestead

 It is rare that buyers will come across a lot that already meets their needs in every way from the get-go.
 Even if the land has virtually no limits on development or use, landowners still need to tailor the layout and function to fit the way they want to use it.
 This process of discovery and customization is part of the enjoyment of living off the grid.
 With the right investment in the first place, buyers can find realistic ways to realize their dreams.

-Experts often prefer loam for building, because it contains a combination of soils that are less likely to expand or erode.
+Experts often prefer loam for building/new construction, because it contains a combination of soils that are less likely to expand or erode.
 If people discover that the soil is sitting on a solid and fairly level bedrock, they may have the best arrangement.

 Homesteaders must purchase land that is already fairly level, or plan to excavate it properly before they put in the foundation.
 Properties with a notable slope may pose concerns about soil erosion and water flow.
 People should confirm that the ground below the foundation is unlikely to shift with changes in the water table.
 This will help to guarantee a solid construction that will last for many years.